cytoscape/cytoscape.js/README.md

 **Testing:**

-If the `TRAVIS` or `TEST_BUILD` environment variables are defined, then `mocha` or `npm test` will test `build/cytoscape.umd.js`.
-Otherwise, the unbundled, unbabelified, raw source is tested.
-This keeps local tests very quick to run on modern versions of node while ensuring we can test old versions of node as well.
-The library can be built on `node>=6`, but it can be tested on `node>=0.10`.
+The default test scripts run directly agasinst the source code.
+Tests can alternatively be run on a built bundle.
+The library can be built on `node>=6`, but the library's bundle can be tested on `node>=0.10`.

+ * `test` : run all testing & linting
- * `test` : run the Mocha unit tests
+ * `test:js` : run the mocha tests on the public API of the lib (directly on source files)
+   * `npm run test:js -- -g "my test name"` runs tests on only the matching test cases
- * `test:build` : run the Mocha unit tests (on a built bundle)
+ * `test:build` : run the mocha tests on the public API of the lib (on a built bundle)
+   * `npm run build` should be run beforehand on a recent version of node
+   * `npm run test:build -- -g "my test name"` runs build tests on only the matching test cases
+ * `test:modules` : run unit tests on private, internal API
+   * `npm run test:modules -- -g "my test name"` runs modules tests on only the matching test cases
  * `lint` : lint the js sources via eslint
- * `ci` : run tests and linting
- * `ci:build` : run tests and linting (on a built bundle)
  * `benchmark` : run all benchmarks
  * `benchmark:single` : run benchmarks only for the suite specified in `benchmark/single`
- * `sniper` : runs a biojs sniper server that hosts demos